aalagna04/resume_website/README.md

 ## [aalgna04.github.io](http://aalgna04.github.io): A website to display projects and my experience.
-I will regularaly update, so please don't hesitate to follow the progess.
+I will regularaly update new projects